Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 I suspect once (if?) we manage as a species to snap out of this monster’s hypnotizing LED lights and throw its GPUs into the fires of the sun where they belong we will look back on a lot of this like a bad dream.
 A bad, shameful dream that everyone will claim they had seen through from the start.
 But that won’t have been the reality I saw.
 The people building this monster are being praised as geniuses in glossy magazine spreads.
 They’re on TV, giving opinions about things to thousands and thousands of journalists whose sycophancy is only matched by their stupidity.
 Technology journalists are supposed to protect you from these kind of people.
 This time, they have decided that the quickest way to make a buck is to egg them on.

-Changpeng Zhao (Binance), Sam Bankman-Fried (FTX), Giancarlo Devasini (Tether), [redacted for fear of SLAPP], [redacted for fear of SLAPP] — these are not the same kind of people as Steve Jobs and Bill Gates.
-Jobs and Gates ruthlessly crushed their competition, stole innovations, avoided taxes, you name it.
+Changpeng Zhao (Binance), Sam Bankman-Fried (FTX), Giancarlo Devasini (Tether), [name redacted for fear of SLAPP], [name redacted for fear of SLAPP] — these are not the same kind of people as Steve Jobs and Bill Gates.
+Jobs and Gates ruthlessly crushed their competition, stole innovations, avoided taxes, took advantage of slave labor, you name it.
 They did some bad stuff.
-But in the end they wanted to build a company and deliver you a vision.
+But in the end they wanted to build a company and deliver you an incredibly useful product hewn from the rough marble of their own vision.
 The cryptocurrency murderer’s row I just mentioned however — they just want your money and they will fuck you any which way they can to get it.
 Steal from you, manipulate you with rigged games you can’t win, dump shitcoins with a value proposition significantly lower than $0 on you at exorbitant prices so that they can cash out while you take incredible losses — these are not the side effects of their business models.
 These are their business models.

 About a month ago I stumbled on Zeke Faux’s October 2021 exposé on this cryptocurrency called Tether in Bloomberg.
 Beyond being shocked that there are actually journalists with at least a shred of integrity and intelligence in the technology sector, I was quite taken with the saga of Tether.
 Tether is almost certainly the largest and most successful financial fraud in the history of the human race and they are very much still in business, but Tether is not what this article is about, so go read Mr. Faux’s reporting if you want to learn about it.
 But the story did cause me start to look deeper into the world of cryptocurrencies and how it had evolved since I last looked around, ca. 2018.

-Being at least proximal to tech, I had been aware of “crypto” since that time someone bought a pizza with Bitcoins now worth $200M.
-I thought it was just a faddish version of the classic “Greater Fool” scam.
+Being at least proximal to tech, I had been aware of “crypto” since that time someone bought a pizza with bitcoins now worth $200M14.
+I thought it was just a faddish version of the classic “greater fool” scam archetype.
 You, a fool, buy a thing purely because you think you’ll be able to find a greater fool in the future who will pay you more for it.
 Of course cryptocurrencies had the unique property of being the first greater fool scam where there isn’t actually a physical “thing”, but otherwise I thought they were more like Beanie Babies than like the spawn of Satan.
-Heck eight years ago cryptocurrencies seemed to have legitimate utility: you could use them to buy drugs on the internet.
-(The one cryptocurrency with actual utility, Monero, will always have value for exactly this reason.)
+Heck eight years ago cryptocurrencies seemed to have legitimate utility: you could use them to buy drugs on the internet15.

 Cryptocurrency prices will start to fall